slhodge/slhodge.github.io/README.md

 # slhodge.github.io

- Shemicka test
-Welcome to CTI110!
+Welcome to CTI110! this is it